Noa123715/Coding-Challenges/README.md

   Several methods can be used to represent different button presses:

   - *Fixed Unique Codes* – Each button press is associated with a predefined unique binary code.
-  - *Pulse Width Modulation (PWM)* – The duration of pulses varies to indicate different commands.
+  - *Pulse Width Modulation* – The duration of pulses varies to indicate different commands.
-  - *Frequency Modulation (FM)* – Different signals are sent at slightly varied frequencies for each button.
+  - *Frequency Modulation* – Different signals are sent at slightly varied frequencies for each button.
   - *Protocol-Based Encoding* – Common IR remote control standards use structured data packets with unique identifiers for each button.

 # Part D